engin100/980/labs/lab-3.md

 - **Blue:** Analog (Pins labeled with an A, and most likely used for analogRead or sensor data)
 - **Yellow:** Digital (Pins labeled with a D, most likely used to control things or for more complicated sensors)

 **Use of vertical breadboard rails:** Utilize the breadboard rails (blue and red) to run power and ground lines for easy access across the entire breadboard.
-For example, run a black jumper cabled from the Arduino ground pin to one of the blue rails, and then connect another black jumper from the grounded blue rail to the other blue rail.
-Now both blue rails are grounded, and can be used as the ground terminal for any components.
-Similarly, you could connect a red jumper from the 5v pin on the Arduino to one of the red rails, and use that rail for a 5v supply.
+For example, run a black jumper cable from the Arduino ground pin to one of the blue rails, and then connect another black jumper from the grounded blue rail to the other blue rail.
+Now both blue rails are grounded and can be used as the ground terminal for any components.
+Similarly, you could connect a red jumper from the 5v pin on the Arduino to one of the red rails and use that rail for a 5v supply.
 In future labs, when we're working with 5v and 3.3v, we will have you run a rail for each voltage.
 </div>

 [This video goes through how to set up the TMP36 and is very useful to watch before you get started.](https://www.youtube.com/watch?v=Mdx2m6hNuqc)

-This lab represents the start of your journey into the development of your rocket's sensor board.
-Your board will measure an ensemble of variables, including temperature, pressure (to derive altitude), and acceleration vector.
+This lab represents the start of your journey into developing your rocket's sensor board.
+Your board will measure an ensemble of variables, including temperature, pressure (to derive altitude), and acceleration.
 We will begin with the simplest, most visceral metric: temperature.
-This lab will introduce you to the temperature sensor associated with your sensor board.
+The final sensor board on your rocket will use a digital BME680 environmental sensor for temperature measurements, but in this lab we will work with an analog TMP36 to learn about analog sensors and calibration.

 A **sensor** is a device that provides measurement of some environmental observable.
 Many times, sensors work by **transduction** whereby they convert one form of energy into another, often times converting input to electrical energy.
 However, how do we know what the relationship is between the input and the output?
 If, for instance, the output from a temperature sensor reads as 2 Volts at room temperature, what does an output of 3 Volts mean?
 In order to answer this question, we need to generate a **calibration curve** for the sensor: an equation that maps input values against output values.